Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 The Problem With Pending Unconfirmed Users in WordPress

-WordPress comes with a powerful user management system that allows you to add new users and authors to your website.
-You can even allow users to register on your site.
+WordPress comes with a powerful user management system that allows you to add new users, authors, and subscribers to your website.

-However, sometimes the activation email may never reach the user or end up in their spam folder.
+However, sometimes, the activation email may never reach the user or end up in their spam folder.

-This is a huge problem for WordPress multisite networks as you won’t be able to see the unconfirmed user anywhere on your multisite network.
+This is a huge problem for WordPress multisite networks, as you won’t be able to see the unconfirmed user anywhere on your multisite network.

 How to Find Pending Unconfirmed Users in WordPress